Neurotech Startup Neuphony to Introduce Affordable Wearables to Help Individuals Improve Brain Health and Performance

 Smartwatch for the Brain

-Neuphony’s innovative technology captures critical information from the brain using electroencephalogram (EEG), and shares real-time data with users in the form of feedback to improve brain health in five critical areas: cognitive stress, focus, mental fatigue, alertness, mood and overall cognitive well-being that Rustagi has dubbed “the operating frequency of one’s brain.”
+Neuphony’s innovative technology captures critical information from the brain using electroencephalogram (EEG), and shares the data with users in the form of feedback to improve brain health in five critical areas: cognitive stress, focus, mental fatigue, alertness, mood and overall cognitive well-being that Rustagi has dubbed “the operating frequency of the brain.”

+Neuphony is creating an ecosystem of researchers, institutions and private practitioners to foster innovation and advanced brain health research, and scalable solutions across a variety of use cases.
+Currently, Neuphony technology can predict epileptic seizures five minutes before they occur and monitor stroke activity with 80% predictive accuracy.
+In addition, Neuphony’s devices boast a 98% efficacy rate compared to gold-standard EEG devices.

 Optimizing Brain Health